jarondlk/jaronchai-blog/README.md

 # Jaronchai Blog

-Personal portfolio and weblog for Jaronchai Dilokkalayakul, built with Jekyll and the Minima theme.
+Personal portfolio and writing archive for Jaronchai Dilokkalayakul, built with Jekyll and the Minima theme.

 The site is intentionally content-driven: Markdown pages and posts provide the writing, Liquid templates assemble the homepage and archive views, and Sass partials provide the visual layer.